ORESoftware/npm-link-up/README.md

 ## Caveats + Disclaimer

+This will not work with MS Windows.
+Only MacOS and *nix systems.

 Using NPM, after installing a new package, you may need to re-link with npmlinkup - this is a problem/bug with NPM.
 It is a strange problem, considering that `$npm link` is an NPM feature!
 But when you run `$ npm install x`, it seems to break some symlinks.
 On the other hand, if you use `$yarn add x` to add a new dependency, you may be able avoid this hiccup.